 The Governors review the reserve levels of the Academy annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The Governors have determined that the appropriate level of reserves should be equivalent to four weeks normal expenditure, which would be £500,000.
+The Governors have determined that the appropriate level of reserves should be equivalent to one month's salary and wages costs (based on 23/24 budget), which would be £560,000.
 While Governors would like a proportion of reserves to be unrestricted, they recognise that the vast majority of the income received by the Academy is restricted and thus expect a large proportion of reserves to be restricted.
 Governors would expect the majority of restricted funds to be made up from their General Annual Grant, as this can be used freely on any of the primary objectives of the Trust (so in practice has few restrictions).
-The build-up of specific restricted funds such as COVID catch-up grants, pupil premium grants and High Needs SEN funding should be minimised and Governors normally expect these grants to be used in full each year they are received.
+The build-up of specific restricted funds such as pupil premium grants and High Needs SEN funding should be minimised and Governors normally expect these grants to be used in full each year they are received.
 The reason for reserves is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a contingency to respond to unexpected costs such as urgent maintenance or repairs.

-The Academy's reserves as at 31 August 2022 were in an overall position of £464k (2021: £263k) (excluding fixed assets and long term liabilities), with £264k (2021: £nil) of unrestricted reserves.
-This is below the level set of £500,000 in the reserves policy and Governors aim to gradually increase reserves over time.
-Governors have carefully considered the speed at which they can increase reserves as they can only be increased by making an annual surplus from operating activities.
-A significant reduction in expenditure on operating activities would be likely to impact on the Academy's ability to achieve its aim and objectives.
+The Academy's reserves as at 31 August 2023 were in an overall position of £797k (2022: £464k) (excluding fixed assets and long term liabilities), with £531k (2022: £264k) of unrestricted reserves.
+As reserves are now greater than the level set of £568,000 in the reserves policy, Governors will now seek to prioritise investment into the academy that will improve the academy infrastructure and enhance outcomes for pupils.